 Wide-ranging excursion packages are included:

 You arrive at Beijing International Airport, go through immigration and then pick up your luggage.
 Your driver is waiting for you out in the arrivals hall, holding up a sign with your name on it.
 He then drives you to your hotel in central Beijing.

 After checking in at the hotel, you have time for a rest after the long flight.
 You can also go out and explore the Chinese capital, which is home to some 22 million inhabitants.

-At 6.30 pm, there is an information meeting in the hotel lobby, when the guide will tell you more about China, run through your itinerary, explain practical things and answer any questions you may have.
+At 6.30 pm there is an information meeting in the hotel lobby, where the guide will tell you more about China, run through your itinerary, explain practical things and answer any questions you may have.
 After the information meeting, a short walk awaits you in the area around the hotel, and then the rest of the evening is yours to do as you please.
 Feel free to ask the guide to recommend a good restaurant that serves Peking duck, a traditional old dish from Beijing.
 Otherwise, the Szechuan dish kung pao chicken is also recommended.

 Alternatively, you can just look forward to the coming days when you experience Beijing’s unique and diverse cultural heritage, which has evolved over the course of the city’s long history.

 Today, you’ll be doing a lot of walking, so be sure to wear comfortable shoes.

 After a hearty breakfast, you will meet the guide in the lobby, where an exciting tour of Beijing begins.